"Well that settles it, Chatfield! We must never go into that God-forsaken country again!"

 Afghanistan as it is now only came to being in the early 18th century (before this it was the core of the Durrani Empire

-and was far larger than it is now) as a result of the "Great Game" between the Russia and Britain, which swallowed Afghan territory from the north and the south, respectively.
+and was far larger than it is now) as a result of the "Great Game" between Russia and Britain, which swallowed Afghan territory from the north and the south, respectively.
 In order to prevent the Russians from seizing what was left, the British made peace with the Afghans and made them a protectorate, which lasted from the 1870s until 1919.
+Afghanistan is at the end of the day, a rump state of an empire.
+(At its height it controlled all of what is now Pakistan as well is all of Kashmir).
+Basically it is that part of the empire which managed to avoid getting conquered by the British.

 in 1979 and receiving what Zbigniew Brzezinski charmfully called “its Vietnam War